maximusmaxy/JoJoban-Training-Mode-Menu/README.md

 # Features

-You can enable and disable the following system features
+You can enable and disable the following system features:

 - Music
 - Gui (Simple and advanced)